Posted by Anthony Deen

 These projects show us that a high level of design can be done in our neighborhood at an appropriate scale.
 The only criticism I would offer is that unfortunately all these projects are of the condominium/ luxury condominium type.
 It would be wonderful if this quality of design were being used on local apartment and commercial buildings.
 I also question the current condominium model which uses minimal detailing and inexpensive interior material on products which are offered at relatively high price points.

-What we sed to have to deal with - the Hell building at Carroll between Hoyt and Bond
+What we still have to deal with - the Hell building at Carroll between Hoyt and Bond